Substack vs WordPress — Which Blogging Platform is better?

 2. What is the purpose of your blog?
 To make you money, sell products or services, or simply to share, educate, inform and grow a community?

-If you answered that you are a business owner and you want to sell a product or service, then I believe WordPress is the right choice.
+If you answered that you are a business owner and you want to sell a product or service, then I believe WordPress Site is the right choice.
 Here’s why:

 1. First up, your unique brand personality.